 A vital component of CIAU is the Sherman Kent School for Intelligence Analysis.
 It focuses on different types of intelligence analysis and studies, such as wiretap transcript analysis, satellite image analysis, and media reports analysis.

 The school was initially opened in the year 2000 as an independent institute, but it became part of the CIA University when it was established in 2002.
-It is named after Sherman Kent, a former CIA officer and professor at Yale University, who developed many of the intelligence analysis methods used today.
+It is named after Sherman Kent, a former CIA officer and professor at Yale University, who developed many of the methods of intelligence analysis used today.

 Another similar covert training facility is Camp Peary, or ‘The Farm,’ located in York County, Virginia.
 It is used by the CIA and DIA (Defense Intelligence Agency) to train their operatives in clandestine activities.

-For advanced technical training, the CIA and other U.S intelligence agencies use a secretive government complex called Warrenton Training Center, located in central and northern Virginia.
+For advanced technical training, the CIA and other US intelligence agencies use a secretive government complex called Warrenton Training Center, located in central and northern Virginia.
 The center accommodates a number of data centers, a radio station, a laboratory, and a signals intelligence facility.
 It also features an underground bunker to facilitate uninterrupted signals intelligence gathering for the CIA, NSA, and other departments of the U.S DOD.

 How to Join the CIA?